Skip to content

 What Are the Rules for Passing a Cyclist in Ontario?

-Ontario law requires drivers to leave a minimum of 1 metre of clearance when passing a cyclist on any road where the speed limit is 60 km/h or under, and at least 1.5 metres where the limit is over 60 km/h.
+Ontario law requires drivers to leave a minimum of 1 metre of clearance when passing a cyclist, regardless of road speed (HTA s.
+148(6.1)).
 You must only pass when it is safe to do so, and must not cut back in front of the cyclist too quickly.

 The 1-Metre Minimum Clearance Rule

-Ontario's Highway Traffic Act requires drivers to give cyclists at least 1 metre of lateral clearance when passing on roads with speed limits of 60 km/h or below.
-On roads where the speed limit exceeds 60 km/h, the required clearance increases to 1.5 metres.
-This clearance is measured from the widest point of your vehicle to the widest point of the cyclist, including their handlebars.
+Ontario's Highway Traffic Act (s.
+148(6.1)) requires drivers to give cyclists at least 1 metre of lateral clearance when passing, on any road, regardless of the posted speed limit.
+This is a flat 1-metre rule — Ontario does not have a tiered higher-speed clearance the way some other provinces do.
+The clearance is measured from the widest point of your vehicle to the widest point of the cyclist, including their handlebars.

 Crossing the Centre Line to Pass